-- 2.5 Performance criteria are measurable quantities stated in engineering terms to be used to judge the adequacy of trial designs. - 2.6 Prescriptive based design or prescriptive design means a design of fire safety measures which comply with the prescriptive regulatory requirements set out in parts B, C, D, E or G of SOLAS chapter II-2. - 2.7 Safety margin means adjustments made to compensate for uncertainties in the methods and assumptions used to evaluate the alternative design, e.g. in the determination of performance criteria or in the engineering models used to assess the consequences of fire. - 2.8 Sensitivity analysis means an analysis to determine the effect of changes in individual input parameters on the results of a given model or calculation method. - 2.9 SOLAS means the International Convention for the Safety of Life at Sea, 1974, as amended.
+- 2.5 Performance criteria are measurable quantities to be used to evaluate the adequacy of trial designs. - 2.6 Prescriptive based design or prescriptive design means a design of safety measures which comply with the regulatory requirements set out in parts C, D and E of SOLAS chapter II-1 and/or chapter III, as applicable. - 2.7 Safety margin means adjustments made to compensate for uncertainties in the methods and assumptions used to evaluate the alternative design, e.g. in the determination of performance criteria or in the engineering models used to assess the consequences of a casualty. - 2.8 Sensitivity analysis means an analysis to determine the effect of changes in individual input parameters on the results of a given model or calculation method. - 2.9 SOLAS means the International Convention for the Safety of Life at Sea, 1974, as amended.